devjgm/papers/cpp_civil_time.md

 using civil_second = detail::civil_time<detail::second_tag>;
 ```

-In addition to the six civil time types defined above, the following helper
+In addition to the six civil-time types defined above, the following helper
 functions are also defined to help with common computations.

 ```cpp